NCzar/RoadsAPI/Readme.txt

 Instructions if run on Eclipse

-If downloaded from Github, the below instructions would help you to run it on eclipse
+If downloaded from Github, please follow the below instructions before first run
 1. Save the zipped project folder on one of the eclipse workspaces
-2. Go to File -> Import -> General -> Projects from Folder or Archive and then select the folder in the Eclispe workspace
-3. Click Finish and the project would appear on Package Explorer
+2. Navigate to the project location on Command prompt and run gradle init.
+This regenerates the build.gradle file
+3. Copy the build.gradle contents in the Github repo to the just generated build.gradle file
+4. Run gradle build on Command Prompt
+5. Now the project should be free of any library import/gradle dependency issues

 Title